Philip Green calls on BHS inquiry chair to resign

-LONDON British retail tycoon Philip Green has called for the resignation of the chair of a lawmakers' committee probing the collapse of the BHS department store chain he used to own, accusing him of seeking to destroy the billionaire's reputation.
+LONDON, June 11 British retail tycoon Philip Green on Friday called for the resignation of the chair of a lawmakers' committee probing the collapse of the BHS department store chain he used to own, accusing him of seeking to destroy the billionaire's reputation.

-BHS collapsed with a pension deficit of 571 million pounds, based on how much it would cost to fully address the shortfall between assets and future liabilities with insurance or a buyout.
+BHS collapsed with a pension deficit of 571 million pounds ($814 million), based on how much it would cost to fully address the shortfall between assets and future liabilities with insurance or a buyout.

 Britain's Pensions Regulator is investigating if BHS's former owners sought to avoid their responsibilities and should be pursued to make good the deficit.